swannodette/swannodette.github.com/_posts/2013-11-07-clojurescript-101.md

     out))
 ```

-We want very out function works as advertised we can check it with
+We want to verify our function works as advertised so we check it with
-following bit of code:
+following snippet of code at the end of the file:

 ```
 (let [clicks (listen (dom/getElement "search") "click")]